Good negotiators recognize the negotiating tactics and style of the other party.

 How to respond: To counteract this tactic, consider bringing your own bad cop!
 If they're calling in backup, you can too.
 Don't appear intimidated (frequent blinking is often a giveaway) and stick to the objectives, possibilities, requirements, and alternatives.

 The bad cop will test all the boundaries, closed issues, and question everything, looking for soft spots to exploit.
 Be ready for it, hold your ground with confidence, and don't let them push you around.
+A thorough understanding of your own value and offerings helps to respond quickly and confidently—make a cheat sheet if it helps.

 5. Split the Difference